 |

-discussing, as we may find ways to cut the cost in certain aspects like
+discussing.
+We may find ways to cut the cost by substituting

 finishings.
 However there are certain factors like labor and certain